luiscape/hdxscraper-ifpri-dataverse/README.md

 $  make register
 ```

-You will need to set the environment variable `HDX_KEY` on `bin/run.sh` before running the registering option.
-That option was created to register datasets on the [Humanitarian Data Exchange](http://data.hdx.rwlabs.org/) project.
+You will need to set the environment variable `HDX_KEY` before running the registering option.
+That option was created to automatically register datasets on the [Humanitarian Data Exchange](http://data.hdx.rwlabs.org/) project.